 Fun Activities and Camps Available For Military Children:

-A free summer camp for military children, registration for its 2018 summer camps are open.
-The nonprofit organization has expanded its reach since last summer, and will now offer summer camp sessions at 23 camps in 19 states.
+A free summer camp for military children, registration for its 2022 summer camps are open.
+The nonprofit organization has expanded its reach since last summer, and will now offer summer camp sessions at even more camps in more states.
 Although any child from a military family is eligible, registration priority is given to children of wounded, disabled or fallen military service members.

 The Armed Services YMCA offers junior enlisted families the chance to participate in family, youth, and teen camps year-round at our 34 branches and affiliate locations through our Operation Outdoors program.
 Operation Outdoors encourages healthy living as part of our core mission of making military life easier.
 In partnership with sponsors like Newman’s Own Foundation, ASYMCA camps and retreats provide much needed recreational and bonding opportunities for military children and families who have experienced multiple deployments.

 Create opportunities and provide support to military connected youth whether they live on or near an installation, in our communities, or on overseas installations.
 4-H clubs and opportunities provide consistency in belonging and an opportunity to develop life skills through a positive youth development framework.
 4-H clubs are offered on installations world-wide and in the communities where you live.
 Camping opportunities are available for military children, youth, and families.